Aneriophora

 Aneriophora is a little-known genus of hoverflies from South America.
 It contains only one species, Aneriophora aureorufa.
 The genus was originally named Eriophora by Rodolfo Amando Philippi (1865); this name was preoccupied by Eriophora Simon, 1864, so it was renamed to Aneriophora by Stuardo and Cortés (1952).
+This species is a specialist pollinator of Eucryphia cordifolia and Laurelia sempervirens.